JohnMachado11/Linked-List-Restaurant/README.md

 Restaurant food options organized and viewable by leveraging a custom built `Linked List`.

 In Computer Science, a `Linked List` is a data structure which stores objects called `Nodes`.
 Each `Node` consists of a data field as well as a "pointer" which references the memory location of the next `Node` it's linked to.

-Unlike a standard list or array, the placement of `Nodes` are scattered throughout a computers memory which is why the pointer property of a `Node` is so important.
+In terms of placement in a computers memory,  `Nodes`  are not contiguous (like a list / array) but scattered throughout.
+Which is what makes the pointer property of a `Node` so important.
 ---

 # Current Menu